If not a relationship with God through His Law, then how else?

 Matthew 5:18 – For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.

-Some make a crucial mistake of saying that Christ finished- or fulfilled all things at the cross- including the abolishment of the Law when he said:
+Some make a crucial mistake of saying that Christ finished- or fulfilled all things at the cross- including the fulfillment and abolishment of the Law when he said:

 John 19:30 – After Jesus had taken the wine, he said, “It is finished.”
 Then he bowed his head and released his spirit.

 However, what Christ was saying here is that His mission, the redemptive work or plan of salvation- and that alone, was what was finished.
 He wasn’t referring to the “all is accomplished or everything fulfilled” that Matthew 5:18 is speaking of.

 The “all is accomplished” or “all is fulfilled or finished” that Matthew 5:18 speaks of in relation to the Law, is actually referencing the cumulative end-time and end-of-the-age events of the following verse: